 1999 Pokemon Base 1st Edition Shadowless Blastoise

 While not one of the few Pokémon who would give Charizard a run for his money in the real world, Blastoise is another of the original starters, this time in their fully developed form, and is one of the most powerful of them all.
-As is typically the case, immaculate copies are highly sought, and it’s worth mentioning that Blastoise appeared on the cover of Pokémon Blue.
+As is typically the case, immaculate copies are highly sought after, and it’s worth mentioning that Blastoise appeared on the cover of Pokémon Blue.
 If you cannot get a PSA 10 Charizard, this is unquestionably the next best thing.

 1999 Pokemon Base 1st Edition Shadowless Chansey